grantjenks/python-sortedcontainers/docs/sortedset.rst

    An optional *iterable* provides an initial series of items to populate the :class:`SortedSet`.

+   An optional *key* argument defines a callable that, like the `key` argument to Python's `sorted` function, extracts a comparison key from each set item.
+If no function is specified, the default compares the set items directly.

    An optional *load* specifies the load-factor of the set.
 The default load factor of '1000' works well for sets from tens to tens of millions of elements.
 Good practice is to use a value that is the square or cube root of